Can You Mix DOT 3 and DOT 4 Brake Fluid?

 Also, several additives are added to the DOT 4 fluid, which allows for a much faster release of moisture in the system.
 In addition to this, DOT 4 brake fluid will work with any wheel or tire combination and doesn’t require corrosion inhibitors added to its composition.

-DOT 3 Brake Fluid
+DOT 3 Brake Fluid:

 This type of fluid is metallic-based, which means that it has copper particles suspended in it to help improve braking performance by acting as a lubricant between the metal piston surfaces.
+DOT 3 brake fluids are typically made with glycol and ether.

 The fluid is also hygroscopic, meaning it attracts moisture.
 This helps stop the pads from friction-welding together when they contact the brake disks.